devalk96/Thema09-JavaWrapper/readme.markdown

 Creates an instances object and adds to instances.
 A valid example can be found in data/heart_unknown.arff.

+### WekaWrapper.run()
+Will classify all instances currently added to wrapper.instances.
+Returns instances object containing all predictions.

 ## Further info
 data contains 3 example files:
 **heart_cleaned.arff** Data used to create the model.